 Skip to content

-We built Pidgeon because the tools available to healthcare integration teams do not match the stakes.
-You are responsible for the systems that deliver lab results, medication orders, and admission data to clinicians making real-time decisions about patient care.
-And your testing toolkit is a text editor and 14 hand-built ADTs.
+The tools available to integration teams do not match the stakes.
+You are responsible for the systems that deliver lab results, medication orders, and admission data to clinicians making real-time care decisions.
+Your testing toolkit is a text editor and 14 hand-built ADT messages.

 That gap is why interfaces fail silently.
 That gap is why engineers get paged at 2am.
 That gap is why patients wait.